crosspeaksoftware/scaffolding/README.md

 **Installation**

-1.Upload \"scafflding\" theme file to the \"/wp-content/themes/\" directory.
+1. Upload \"scafflding\" theme file to the \"/wp-content/themes/\" directory.
-2.Activate the theme through the \"Appearances\" menu in WordPress.
+2. Activate the theme through the \"Appearances\" menu in WordPress.
-3.Edit the styles and templates as needed.
+3. Edit the styles and templates as needed.

 **Frequently Asked Questions**

 NA

 **Changelog**

 *1.1*

-Changed add_submenu_page to add_theme_page
+* Changed add_submenu_page to add_theme_page
-Updated styles to deal with long titles and links Added backgroundsize pollyfill
+* Updated styles to deal with long titles and links
+* Added backgroundsize pollyfill
-Renamed _offcanvas-nav.scss to _responsive-nav.scss
+* Renamed _offcanvas-nav.scss to _responsive-nav.scss
-Renamed _base_comments.scss to _comments.scss
+* Renamed _base_comments.scss to _comments.scss